'The Winds Of Winter' Release Date: George R.R. Martin Might Break His Promise Again, A New Fan Theory Emerged

 George R.R.
 Martin shared that The Winds of Winter might arrive along with the first installment of Fire and Blood.“Whether WINDS or the first volume of FIRE AND BLOOD will be the first to hit the bookstores is hard to say at this juncture, but I do think you will have a Westeros book from me in 2018… and who knows, maybe two.
 A boy can dream…” the Sandkings author wrote.
 However, recent speculations suggest that the sixth book of the A Song of Ice and Fire series might be released later than the expected date.

 Trusted Reviews shared that The Winds of Winter was named as one of New York’s Strand Book Store’s “20 New Books to Look Forward to in the New Year.”
 The bookshop listed its official release date as Sept.
 6, 2018.
-In other words, the sixth installment of the A Song of Ice and Fire series is likely to arrive than what George R.R.
+In other words, the sixth installment of the A Song of Ice and Fire series is likely to arrive sooner than what George R.R.
 Martin has previously divulged.

 If we didn’t have the #GameOfThrones TV show we may have perished by now.